Jausmy/Obesity-Dashboard/README.md

 •	Weight Classification (Class)

+Each row in the dataset represents a unique individual and their responses to the corresponding column.

 ### Tools Used
 The following tools were used for data analysis and visualization:

-•	Microsoft Excel – Data exploration
+•	Microsoft Excel – Data familiarization

-•	Microsoft SQL Server – Data cleaning and analysis
+•	Microsoft SQL Server – Data cleaning and exploration/analysis

 •	Microsoft PowerBI – Data visualization, aggregation, and segmentation